ArduPilot/ardupilot_wiki/plane/source/docs/fixed-wing-faq.rst

 To setup crow flaps you will need to combine two features.
-First you will need to :ref:`setup flaperons <flaperons-on-plane>` on two output channels using the :ref:`flaperon output channels functions <channel-output-functions_flaperon1_and_flaperon2>`.
+First you will need to :ref:`setup flaperons <flaperons-on-plane>` on two output channels using the FlaperonLeft and FlaperonRight functions.
 You will need to choose the FLAPERON_OUTPUT parameter value so that the flaps go up instead of down when flaps are engaged, while being careful that aileron input goes in the right direction for roll.